ameliasheppy/terraform-beginner-bootcamp-2023/README.md

 - we do not need to do v1.0.01, even though many prefer to

 We can also commit things to an issue, which is super cool!

+## Linux info commands
+To determine info on our system, run uname -srm <-tells you in you are using Linux cat /etc/os-release <-gives more info on the Linux system This is important bc the Linux version can affect different things that we do

+## gitpod.yml file info
+Has tasks in it that will help launch our terminals